javapathfinder/jpf-core/docs/gsoc/GSoC-2019-Project-Ideas.md

 jpf-symbc is essentially a (symbolic) JVM that currently supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 11.
 This is a high-priority project, as support for Java 8 is limited to the near future.

-#### Support for gradle for jpf-core and extensions
+#### Support for Gradle for jpf-core and extensions
-We have recently moved the build for jpf-core from ant to gradle.
-However, gradle support for Java 11 is broken, and we have not migrated extension to gradle yet (or even the extension template).
-The goal of this project is to (1) fix gradle support for Java 11 (branch "java-10-gradle"), (2) to update the extension template, including gradle support and updated documentation, and (3) update widely used extensions with gradle support.
+JPF has migrated from Ant to Gradle as the standard build tool.
+The goal of this project is to (1) ensure gradle support works correctly for Java 11, (2) update the extension template with gradle support and updated documentation, and (3) update widely used extensions with gradle support.

 #### Method Summaries, extended